guildai/guild.ai/pages/guides/tips-and-techniques.md

 [Environments](/environments.md).

-Virtual environments also isolate installed libraries, allowing you to maintain different library configuation for each environment.
+Virtual environments also isolate installed libraries, allowing you to maintain different library configuration for each environment.

 The easiest way to create a project specific environment is to change to the project and run [init](cmd:init):